-24 The increase in Q6 may have been due to the addition of Wobulenzi since it takes time for branches and CHWs to acclimate to the RBF.

-25 CHW competence, the third quality metric, measures the capabilities of CHWs active in the RBF program through an annual recertification exam administered by LG and monitored by IPA at the end of Q4 and Q8.
+The increase in Q6 may have been due to the addition of Wobulerzi since it takes time for branches and CHWs to acclimate to the RBF.
+GHW capabilities of CHWs active in the RBF for an annual recertification exam administered by LG and monitored by IPA at the end of Q4 and Q8.
 Unfortunately, LG was only able to report results for the Q4 recertification exams with results for the Q8 exams delayed.
 In the first year, LG's performance on CHW competence was at 93%, an achievement of 98% of the expected target (95%).

-26 The in-facility delivery safeguard indicator was defined as percentage of women who delivered in a facility following a pregnancy visit.
+&lt;sup>24The in-facility delivery safeguard indicator was defined as percentage of women who delivered in a facility following a pregnancy visit.
 Every quarter, a penalty is applied if Living Goods' performance goes below the agreed threshold on a safeguard indicator and has received a warning in a previous quarter.
 LG had received a warning on the in-facility safeguard indicator in Q5.